Insight - Craft brewers tap down resistance to Wall Street investors

 An IPO is seen by many craft brewing companies as less dilutive to their brand.
 But companies have to reach a certain size to float in the stock market, and some of them opt for a private investment as a bridge to an IPO.
 Industry sources said that a $500 million valuation is a rough threshold appropriate for a listing.

 After U.S. President Jimmy Carter signed a law in 1978 legalizing the home production of beer, the craft brewing industry saw a major wave of IPOs in the 1990s.
-The most successful of them was Samuel Adams maker Boston Beer Co (SAM.N), which now has a $3 billion market capitalization.
+The most successful of them was Samuel Adams maker Boston Beer Co, which now has a $3 billion market capitalisation.

 Several others jumped on the IPO bandwagon but, by 2000, nearly 200 craft breweries had gone out of business as their beers could not keep up with the quality that consumers expected.
 It was not until the rise of Millennials in the last few years that the industry underwent a renaissance.